|

 Recognize safety precautions that must be followed when working with boxes and raceways.

-Students will be able to understand conductors.
+Students will understand conductors.

 Explain the various sizes and gauges of wire in accordance with American Wire Gauge standards.